tomviner/exploring-unittesting-talk/reveal.js/talk-features.md

     a, b = 3, -1
     assert add(a, b) + add(b, b) == expected

+Note:
 - much simpler, no self.assertX methods to remember
-- have to implement things like assertAlmostEqual yourself -- or use a plugin like (pytest-raisesregexp)[https://github.com/Walkman/pytest-raisesregexp]
+- have to implement things like assertAlmostEqual yourself
+    - or use nose.tools.assert_yay_no_camel_case
+    - or use a plugin like (pytest-raisesregexp)[https://github.com/Walkman/pytest-raisesregexp]

 ### pytest naked assert